 The Astral Award

 First presented by John Perdrix's Astral Press in 1986, the Astral Award recognises the best presentation at the NACAA convention.
-The recipients to date are

 Year Recipient Title of presentation